open-cluster-management-io/enhancements/enhancements/sig-architecture/34-work-executor-group/README.md

 The following is what will happen when a `ManifestWork` with non-nil executor subject specified is applied to the hub cluster:

+##### Create/Update sequence

 0. Create a "ManifestWork" with non-nil executor subject
 1. The work-agent observes the new resource via watch event
 2. The work-agent builds a SubjectAccessReview request which:
    - The target subject is the executor subject from `ManifestWork`
-   - The target attribute should contain the "*" verbs for all the inlined objects in the spec of `ManifestWork`.
+   - The target attribute should contain the "create", "update", "patch", "get", "list" verbs for all the inlined objects in the spec of `ManifestWork`.
 Note that the "resourceNames" should also be specified.
 3. The work-agent writes the objects to the managed cluster if SAR passes.
+   3.1 Otherwise no objects will be written to the managed cluster and set the
-   3.1 Otherwise set the failure condition to the `ManifestWork`.
+       failure condition to the `ManifestWork`.
+4. The work-agent ensures a finalizer upon the `ManifestWork`
-4. The work-agent reports the results back to the hub cluster.
+5. The work-agent reports the results back to the hub cluster.

+##### Delete sequence

+1. Delete a "ManifestWork" with non-nil executor subject
+2. The work-agent builds a SubjectAccessReview request which:
+    - The target subject is the executor subject from `ManifestWork`
+    - The target attribute should be the "delete" verbs for all the inlined objects in the spec of `ManifestWork` with  "resourceNames" specified.
+3. The work-agent deletes the objects to the managed cluster if SAR passes.
+    3.1 Otherwise all the objects will not be deleted until the executor subject is granted the "delete" permission upon the target object.
+4. The work-agent removes the finalizer when the objects are all deleted.

 ### Proposing changes to the work agent